PaloAltoNetworks/aws-transit-vpc/documentation/solution_overview.md

-# Transit VPC with VM-Series Solution Overview
+# Transit VPC with VM-Series Overview

 ## About
 This solution automates the Transit VPC solution with VM-Series.
 In the Transit VPC solution with VM-Series there are two VPCs.